 Nonetheless, all staff receive online safety training and are trained to be vigilant about and to report any concerns about risk to children online in the same way that they notice and report offline concerns.
-The school's online safety policy (see https://abbotsfarm.co.uk/learning-at-abbots-farm/online-safety/ for the policy and other useful online safety information) explains how we try to keep pupils safe in school, learning remotely and protect and educate pupils in the safe use of technology.
+The school's online safety policy explains how we try to keep pupils safe in school, learning remotely and protect and educate pupils in the safe use of technology.
 The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material.
-Refer to Annex D in KCSiE 2021.